cweekiat/polygon_algorithms/README.md

 4. Re-compile

 **How it works**
-The point-in-polygon code utilises a Ray-Casting Algorithm.
+The point-in-polygon code utilises a Ray-Casting Algorithm to check if a given point is inside a simple convex/concave polygon.
 [Computational Geometry in C 2nd edition by Joseph O’Rourke, page 239.](https://github.com/sarcilav/analisis-numerico/blob/master/doc/Computational%20Geometry%20In%20C%202nd%20ed.%20-%20J.%20O%27Rourke%20(1997)%20WW.pdf)

 **Step 1:** Iterate through every vertex of polygon.